Eat, Drink, Play and Stay in Sydney

 Being an international city, Sydney is full of culinary delights from all corners of the world.
 Here are three places to enjoy a bite to eat in between all the fun.

-Sydneysiders sure know how to have a drink.
-Luckily for them, there are plenty of awesome spots to enjoy a cocktail or two.
+Sydney-siders sure know how to have a drink.
+Luckily for us (and them), there are plenty of awesome spots to enjoy a cocktail or two.

 Opened in 1893, Marble Bar has been a Sydney hotspot since.
 Be transported back to the speakeasy days with live jazz music as you indulge in a cocktail or two in this exquisite place.